 Marsha P. Johnson

-One of my wife’s favourite fairy godmother, Marsha P. Johnson.
-She was one of the most prominent figures of the gay rights movement of the 1960s and 1970s in New York City.
-She solidified her impact with her dedicated advocacy for homeless LGBTQ+ youth, those affected by H.I.V. and AIDS, gay and transgender rights, and sex workers in NYC.
-She founded the Street Transvestite Action Revolutionaries (S.T.A.R) House, the first trans sex worker labour organisation with Sylvia Rivera.
+One of my wife’s favourite fairy godmothers is Marsha P. Johnson, one of the most prominent figures of the gay rights movement in New York City during the 1960s and 1970s.
+She made an enduring impact through her dedicated advocacy for gay and transgender rights, sex workers in NYC, homeless LGBTQ+ youth and people affected by H.I.V. and AIDS.
+Johnson also co-founded the Street Transvestite Action Revolutionaries (S.T.A.R) House, the first trans sex worker labour organisation alongside Sylvia Rivera.

-Royal Fetish is made up of Jet Setting Jasmine and King Noire.
-Jet Setting Jasmine is a licensed clinical therapist who has over 20 years of experience as an adult entertainer, educator and Master Fetish Trainer.
-King Noire is an accomplished writer, artist, MC and global activist.
+Royal Fetish is an award-winning Black-owned adult entertainment company dedicated to showcasing Black sexuality, Black love and Black pornstars, as well as ethical kink.
+Co-owned and operated by the Jet Setting Jasmine and King Noire, the company brings a unique blend of expertise to the industry.
+Jet Setting Jasmine is a licensed clinical therapist who has over 20 years of experience as an adult entertainer, educator and Master Fetish Trainer; King Noire is an accomplished writer, artist, MC and global activist.

 Karrine Steffans

-Now, Mrs Steffans is MESSY.
-Karrine Steffans is a famous video vixen who appeared in music videos in the late 1990s and early 2000s.
-She has worked with prominent American artists and actors such as Ja Rule, Vin Diesel, LL Cool J, Jay-Z, Nelly, Usher, and Diddy.
-She wrote the memoir Confessions of a Video Vixen, a tell-all highlighting the sexual exploits and experiences of 90’s and 00’s hip hop rappers.
+Karrine Steffans gained fame as a video vixen, featuring in prominent music videos in the late 1990s and early 2000s.
+She has worked with prominent American artists and actors such as Ja Rule, Vin Diesel, LL Cool J, Jay-Z, Nelly, Usher and Diddy.

 Joan Jett Blakk

-On her 35th birthday, Joan Jett Blakk, the drag persona of actor Terence Smith, ran for president in lipstick, heels, and eyeshadow, continuing a long tradition of drag as political activism.
-Blakk co-founded Queer Nation’s Chicago chapter and had already run against Richard M. Daley in the Chicago mayoral race of 1991.
-During these “campaigns,” Blakk advocated for policies that many politicians are still discussing today, including universal healthcare, eliminating student debt, and civil rights.
-In her mind, “If a bad actor can be elected President, why not a good drag queen?”
+On her 35th birthday, Joan Jett Blakk, the drag persona of actor Terence Smith, ran for president in lipstick, heels and eyeshadow, continuing a rich tradition of drag as a form of political activism.
+Blakk, the co-founder of Queer Nation’s Chicago chapter, had previously run against Richard M. Daley in the Chicago mayoral race of 1991.
+Throughout these unconventional “campaigns,” Blakk championed policies that many politicians still discuss, including universal healthcare, the elimination of student debt and the advancement of civil rights.
+In her perspective, “If a bad actor can be elected President, why not a good drag queen?”

 Pauli Murray